AmedeoV/seraphix/README.md

 # 🔍 What is Seraphix?

 Seraphix is a **comprehensive secret scanning toolkit** designed for security researchers and bug bounty hunters.
-It provides multiple scanning strategies to discover leaked credentials across GitHub:
+It provides multiple scanning strategies to discover leaked credentials across **GitHub** and **GitLab**:

 <p align="center">
   <img src="demo-force-push.gif" alt="Seraphix Scanner Demo" width="800"/>